7: Pharmacologic Issues Across the Lifespan

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-- Discuss the pharmacologic variables associated with each pediatric age group (neonate, infants, children).
+- Discuss the pharmacologic variables associated with each pediatric age group (neonate, infant, and child).

 - Name the four considerations for increasing medication compliance for the elderly.

-- Summarize the Pregnancy and Lactation Rule endorsed by the FDA.
+- Summarize the Pregnancy and Lactation Rule endorsed by the Food and Drug Administration (FDA).

 7.0 Overview

-Pharmakinetic and pharmacodynamic processes varies with age.
-These differences are due to the normal physiologic changes that occur over a normal lifespan, especially evident are changes in infants and the elderly.
-One important difference across the lifespan is the amount of total body water, which changes with age and condition.
+Pharmacokinetic and pharmacodynamic processes vary with age.
+These differences are due to the normal physiologic changes that occur over a normal lifespan, especially in infants and older people.
+A critical difference across the lifespan is the amount of total body water, which changes with age and condition.

 7.1 Neonates, Infants, Children